alper/nix-shorts/posts/inspecting-values-with-repl.md

   # ...
 ```

-The top three entries will be most often useful for us.
+The top three entries will be the most useful for us.

 ### Evaluate